AlexanderKroll/KM_prediction_function/README.md

 # Description
-This repository contains any easy-to-use python function for the KM prediction model from our paper "Deep learning allows genome-scale prediction of Michaelis constants from structural features".
+This repository contains an easy-to-use python function for the KM prediction model from our paper "Deep learning allows genome-scale prediction of Michaelis constants from structural features".
-Please note that the provided model is not identical to the one presented in the paper: Here, we used enzyme representations are slightly different.
+Please note that the provided model is not identical to the one presented in the paper: Here, we used enzyme representations that are slightly different.
 Instead of the UniRep model, here we are using the
 ESM-1b model to create the enzyme representations.
 It was shown that the ESM-1b model outperforms the UniRep model as it is trained with a more up-to-date model for natural language processing
 (with a transformer network instead of a LSTM).